addyosmani/backbone-fundamentals/README.md

 A response to this could be that the view can also just be a View (as per MVC) because Backbone is flexible enough to let it be used for multiple purposes.
 The V in MVC and the P in MVP can both be accomplished by ```Backbone.View``` because they're able to achieve two purposes: both rendering atomic components and assembling those components rendered by other views.

-We've also seen that in Backbone the responsibility of a controller is shared with both the Backbone.View and Backbone.Router and in the following example we can actually see that aspects of that are certainly true.
+We've also seen that in Backbone MVC "Controller" logic is shared between Backbone.View and Backbone.Router.
+Here's an example of that:

-Our Backbone ```PhotoView``` uses the Observer pattern to 'subscribe' to changes to a View's model in the line ```this.model.bind('change',...)```.
-It also handles templating in the ```render()``` method, but unlike some other implementations, user interaction is also handled in the View (see ```events```).

 ```javascript
 var PhotoView = Backbone.View.extend({